Equity VET Student of the Year

-- have completed or expect to complete their training between 1 July 2016 and 30 June 2017 in a training course that leads to nationally recognised outcome or qualification, including an apprenticeship or traineeship
+- have completed or expect to complete their training between 1 July 2017 and 30 June 2018 in a training course that leads to a nationally recognised outcome or qualification, including an apprenticeship or traineeship

-- have experienced a significant barrier or disadvantage to effective participation in vocational education and training including but not limited to:
+- have experienced a significant barrier or disadvantage to effective participation in VET, including but not limited to:

 - low level of education and skill development

 - culturally and linguistically diverse backgrounds, including refugees

 - long-term unemployment